 81% of students achieved a standard pass in 5 or more subjects AND 35% of all results were at a Grade 7 or above.

-We are incredibly proud of our students and the results are testament to the hard work of both students and staff, and their perseverance, determination and resilience that they have demonstrated throughout the challenges of the reformed GCSEs.
+We are incredibly proud of our students and the results are testament to the hard work of both students and staff, their perseverance, determination and the resilience they have demonstrated throughout the challenges of the reformed GCSEs.

-"I am so proud of year 11 students and what they have achieved this year.
-It was not an easy year and they have upheld all the values here at Teddington and their hard work has paid off.
-79% students are A level ready following this year’s results.
-Teddington School has achieved a progress score of +0.47.
+Kathy Pacey, Headteacher, said: "I am so proud of year 11 students and what they have achieved this year.
+It was not an easy year but they have upheld all the values here at Teddington and their hard work has paid off.
+79% students are A level ready following this year’s results and Teddington School has achieved a progress score of +0.47.

-There are some really fantastic department results, but a particular mention must go to Music, Textiles, Physics, Biology, Chemistry and Maths.
+There are some really fantastic department results, but a particular mention must go to Biology, Chemistry, Maths, Music, Physics and Textiles.
 81% of all grades awarded were a grade 4 or higher."